leenahabi/project-01/README.md

 ## Planning and Development Process

 #### Day 1
-1. design the wireframe and write my pseudu code
+1. design the wireframe and write my pseudocode
 2. write the basic html and css
 3. start with basic javascript functions such as printing eather x or o on the table.